 Where is the swarm?
 In a tree/bush or in/on a building and how high off the ground?

 Is the swarm on your property or someone else’s?

 How long has the swarm been there?

-If you still think you have a swarm then click here to visit the association pages to find your nearest association who will be able to advise you further.
+or if no-one is shown in your area, click here to visit the Association pages to find your nearest WBKA member Association.
+They will be able to advise you further.